layer5io/linkerd-service-mesh-workshop/lab-3/README.md

               serviceName: web-svc
               servicePort: 80
 ```
-Nginx ingress will include the `l5d-dst-abrogate` header to train Linkerd what administration the solicitation is bound for.
-You'll need to incorporate both the Kubernetes administration FQDN (web-svc.emojivoto.svc.cluster.local) and the objective servicePort.
+Nginx ingress will include the `l5d-dst-override` header to tell Linkerd where to direct the request.
+You'll need to include both the Kubernetes administration FQDN (web-svc.emojivoto.svc.cluster.local) and the destination servicePort.

 To test this, you need to get the external IP of your controller.